Karthikvenu20/Rosechat-Miniproject/README.md

 video calling via ZegoCloud, instant messaging through Firebase, and a robust emergency alert system powered by Python Flask and email notifications.
 Additional features include speech- to-text conversion and temporary image sharing for non- critical communication.
-The system’s backend architecture combines Firebase for dynamic interactions and SQLite for local data han- dling.
+The system’s backend architecture combines Firebase for dynamic interactions and SQLite for local data han dling.
 With a focus on safety, ease of use, and emotional connectivity, Rose Chat offers a reliable solution for elderly engagement in the digital age.
 Future enhancements include geo-sensitive visual cues and a multi-tiered emergency escalation protocol, showcasing the app’s potential as